 In 1831, Faraday of England, demonstrated that the motion of a magnet near a closed circuit produced an electric current in that circuit.
 Moving the circuit and keeping the magnet still produces the same result, the essential element being to cut the magnetic lines of force by the moving of the wire or magnet.
 An apparatus producing this effect consists of a bobbin of wire connected to a galvanometer.
 When a permanent bar magnet is plunged into the center of the spool, there is a deflection of the needle, proving that a current has been produced.
 But, as soon as the bar comes to rest against the bottom of the spool there is no further deflection of the galvanometer needle, and it returns to its normal position.
-However, as soon as the bar is pulled out of the spool, the galvanometer needle swings in the opposite direction demonstrating that a current has been produced, which flows in the opposite direction to that produced when the bar was being plunged into the spool.
+However, as soon as the bar is pulled out of the spool, the galvanometer needle swings in the opposite direction to that produced when the bar was being plunged into the spool.
 It is therefore noted that the current induced in the circuit is governed by the movement of the magnet.
 While either the spool or magnet remains stationary there is no current produced, but upon altering the position of either factor, a current is generated.